WILDER SIDE OF OAKLAND COUNTY

 When going clockwise, the final stretch of the trail brings the eastern tip of Heron Lake, the largest of the numerous lakes at Holly State Recreation Area, into view.
 Heron Lake has a boat launch and is the site for one of the most popular swimming beaches in Oakland County.
 The beach area also has a new inflatable feature at the multi-use Holly State Recreation Area called “Jump Island.”
 Zooming in with my telephoto lens, I could sense the excitement from the level of activity.
 After ascending the wooden steps, I finished my hike where I started: back at the trailhead.
 I rewarded myself with an apple from a tree next to the picnic shelter.
 Other hikers reward themselves with a spirited leap into the air.

 There’s far more to Holly State Recreation Area than the small wilder side section I hiked.
 Here’s what Pure Michigan wrote: “Nearly 8,000 acres of rolling woodlands, several lakes and open fields provide scenic overlooks and excellent fall color viewing.
 McGinnis Lake campground has 159 modern and rustic, heavily wooded to open and sunny campsites and cabins.
 Picnicking, swimming, fishing, boat launch.
 Ten miles of hiking and cross-country ski trails and an extensive mountain bike trail system.
 Rowboat, canoe and paddle boat rentals.”
-For a slide show of other amenities of this multi-section state recreation area, be sure to view this slide show created by Groveland Township.
+For a slide show of other amenities of this multi-section state recreation area, be sure to view the slide show created by Groveland Township.

 Jonathan Schechter is the Nature Education Writer for Oakland County Government and blogs weekly about nature’s way, trails, and wildlife on the Wilder Side of Oakland County.